Montee Ball: Records

+Hall of Fame

+On June 5, 2023, it was announced that Ball will be inducted into the University of Wisconsin's Athletic Hall of Fame for the class of 2023.

+On June 5, 2023, Ball was announced as one of 78 FBS players to be selected for the 2024 College Football Hall of Fame ballot.
+If he gets voted in, he will become only the 13th Wisconsin Badger to be inducted into the College Football Hall of Fame.

+Ball will be inducted into the Rose Bowl Hall of Fame as a member of the 2025 class.

 Professional career

 Denver Broncos

-Ball was drafted in the second round with the 58th overall pick by the Denver Broncos in the 2013 NFL Draft.
+Ball was chosen in the second round with the 58th overall pick by the Denver Broncos in the 2013 NFL draft.
 In his NFL debut, Ball had eight carries for 24 yards in Denver's 49–27 win against the Baltimore Ravens.
 On October 27, 2013, Ball scored his first career touchdown on a 4-yard run against the Washington Redskins.
 On December 1, against the Kansas City Chiefs, Ball had his best game of his rookie season, with 13 carries for 117 yards, including a 45-yard run, the longest of his career.
 He had another rushing touchdown against the Tennessee Titans that sealed the game for Denver.
 Overall, he finished the 2013 season with 559 rushing yards and four rushing touchdowns.

-Ball started in only three regular season games in 2014 and suffered a groin injury in Week 5.
-He was placed on injured reserve on December 13, 2014, finishing the 2014 season with 172 yards and one touchdown.
+Heading into his sophomore season, Ball was set to become the Broncos’ starting running back following the departure of Knowshon Moreno, who signed with the Miami Dolphins during the offseason.
+Despite this, Ball started in only three regular season games in 2014 and suffered a groin injury in Week 5, leading to the emergence of C. J. Anderson.
+He was placed on injured reserve on December 13, 2014, finishing the 2014 season with 172 yards and one touchdown, which was scored in a Week 1 victory over the Indianapolis Colts.

 Ball entered the 2015 season with the Broncos fighting for a roster spot with fellow running backs C. J. Anderson, Ronnie Hillman, and Juwan Thompson.
 After rushing for only 68 yards on 32 carries in the preseason, the Broncos waived Ball on September 6, 2015.